-Hospital costs, in particular, have increased dramatically in the last decade and make up a large portion of increasing health care costs. ^{24,25} These overall cost increases have occurred despite lower hospital utilization and are largely due to higher prices, which are the result of hospitals buying other hospitals and community doctors to eliminate competition and form big health care corporations and medical monopolies. ^{26,27} Americans in many communities have watched as hospitals became health systems, and those health systems were bought by large health care corporations.
-What most in the public and policymaking community have not realized is how much this has destroyed any real competition in our health care sector; and even fewer realize that hospitals are dramatically increasing their prices every year. ^{28,29} In fact, in the last 10 years, hospital prices have increased as much as 31% nationally, and hospital costs account for nearly one-third of national health care spending and are growing six times faster than Americans' paychecks. ^{30,31,32} Importantly, these higher prices have not improved our nation's health.
-33
+Hospital costs, in particular, have increased dramatically in the last decade and make up a large portion of increasing health care costs.
+24-25 These overall cost increases have occurred despite lower hospital utilization and are largely due to higher prices, which are the result of hospitals buying other hospitals and community doctors to eliminate competition and form big health care corporations and medical monopolies.
+26-27 Americans in many communities have watched as hospitals became health systems, and those health systems were bought by large health care corporations.
+What most in the public and policymaking community have not realized is how much this has destroyed any real competition in our health care sector; and even fewer realize that hospitals are dramatically increasing their prices every year.
+26-29 In fact, in the last 10 years, hospital prices have increased a much as 31% nationally, and hospital costs account for nearly one-third of national health care spending and are growing six times faster than Americans' paychecks.
+20-30-30 Importantly, these higher prices have not improved our nation's health.

-Despite its flaws, the only real effort to establish a fair price for health care in this country is through the Medicare program.^{34,35} In most instances, the prices established for Medicare services become the basis for the prices paid by Medicaid and commercial insurers, expressed as a percentage of the Medicare price (for example, 100%, 150%, etc. of the Medicare established rate).^{36,37}
+Despite its flaws, the only real effort to establish a fair price for health care in this country is through the Medicare program.
+In most instances, the prices established for Medicare services become the basis for the prices paid by Medicaid and commercial insurers, expressed as a percentage of the Medicare price (for example, 100%, 150%, etc. of the Medicare established rate).

-Most people in our nation of working age receive health care through their employers and private insurance.38 Unfortunately, private health insurance companies have done a terrible job
+Most people in our nation of working age receive health care through their employers and private insurance.
+Unfortunately, private health insurance companies have done a terrible job